msqd/harp/docs/features/basics.rst

 The easiest way to get started is to run it through docker:

+.. # TO DO update this with a working command for docker
 .. code-block:: bash

     docker run -it --rm -p 4000:4000 -p 4080:4080 -e HARP_ENDPOINT_URL=https://httpbin.org makersquad/harp-proxy